input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-certification/cardano-blocks-and-transactions.md

 :::

 The Mithril protocol supports the certification of **Cardano blocks and their transactions (since genesis)**.
-This allows users to verify the authenticity of both a block and its transactions without downloading the entire Cardano blockchain.
-This is particularly useful for lightweight clients, such as mobile wallets, which may lack the resources to store the entire blockchain.
+This enables users to verify the authenticity of both blocks and their transactions without downloading the entire blockchain.
+This is particularly useful for lightweight clients, such as mobile wallets, which may lack the resources to store it.

-To achieve this, Mithril signers and aggregators independently compute a message representing the **Cardano blocks and their transactions** and apply the Mithril protocol to jointly sign it.
-A proof of membership is then generated on demand for the subset of blocks or transactions a Mithril client attempts to verify.
-This proof can be validated against the signed message, which is included in the Mithril certificate.
+To achieve this, Mithril signers and aggregators independently compute a message representing **Cardano blocks and their transactions**, then apply the Mithril protocol to jointly sign it.
+A proof of membership is then generated on demand for the subset of blocks or transactions that a Mithril client attempts to verify.
+This proof can be validated against the signed message included in the Mithril certificate.

 A key design choice is the **combination of blocks and transactions in the same Merkle structure**.
 This avoids running multiple signing rounds (one for blocks and one for transactions), which would have increased the overall operating costs for SPOs participating in the Mithril protocol.